Arkyn-Studios/arkyn-time-realm-integration/README.md

 ## Integration

 ### Authentication
+*TBD!
+This is not ready yet, and may be subject to change, so please wait before doing this step*

 Authentication from the device towards Realm Cloud is done with a JWT-token issued by some identity-provider (e.g. Azure AD) with an authorization code flow initialized during the device onboarding.

 Realm will use the public key for that provider to verify the token and user identity.